LynnT-2003/LynnT-2003/README.md

 # 💫 About Me:
-🔭 I’m currently working on Web Application Development<br>🌱 Currently learning Discord.js, and other Frameworks<br>🤝 Looking for help with Full-Stack Developments<br>⚡ Fun fact - I like Oreos and Cute anime girls
+🔭 I’m currently working on Web Application Development<br>🌱 Currently learning Discord.js, and other Frameworks<br>⚡ I like Oreos and Cute anime girls

 # 💻 Tech Stack: